How to Set Up a Merchant Account for Credit Cards

 Applying for an MA with the bank you’re already cooperating with may be the best option, as some small businesses or start-ups aren’t always lucky enough to get an MA.
 Banks consider them as extensions of credits and assess companies over time, creating the possibility of not giving accounts for new businesses.

 MS is offered by your bank or a specialized service provider.
-Sometimes, payment and credit card processing companies provide MS, too.
+Sometimes, payment and credit card processing companies provide them, too.

 What Do I Need Before Setting Up an MA?